Skip to main content

 Output formats13454

-Each card states what the category gives up - and what they do better than us.
+Each card says what the category gives up, and what they do better than us.
 Honest beats hyperbole.

 Source-on-their-servers is the model.

-Cloud SAST tools require your source on their servers to scan.
+Cloud scanners need your source on their servers to scan it.
 Pricing scales with how many developers push code: the more you ship, the more they earn.
-If you can live with your codebase on someone else's infrastructure, a polished cloud product is the most polished option.
-Vulkro starts from the assumption that you can't.
+If you are comfortable putting your codebase on someone else's infrastructure, a polished cloud product is the polished option.
+Vulkro starts from the assumption that you are not.

 Honest Where they win: IDE plugins from better-funded vendors are nicer.
-Vulkro has an LSP that works; the polish doesn't match.
+Vulkro has a working editor integration, but the polish is not there yet.

 Open-source community editions are real tools, limited on purpose.
-The rules that catch IDOR, broken access control, taint flow across files, and most of the OWASP API Top 10 are paywalled.
-CE recall sits at 22-45%.
-Paid tiers ask $40 per developer per month.
-Vulkro ships the equivalent of "Pro" rules for $19, no auto-renew.
+The rules that catch broken access control, the harder injection bugs, cross-file data flow, and most of the OWASP API top 10 are paywalled.
+The free editions catch between 22% and 45% of known bugs.
+The paid tiers start at $40 per developer per month.
+Vulkro ships the equivalent of "Pro" rules for $19, with no auto-renewal.

-Honest Where they win: Semgrep's pattern DSL is the gold standard for custom rules.
-Vulkro detectors are compiled Rust modules; you can't author one without rebuilding.
+Honest Where they win: Semgrep has the gold standard for writing your own custom rules.
+Vulkro detectors are compiled, so you cannot author one without us shipping it.

 Code-quality + security